top of page

 Founder - Monique Rutherford

-Monique is passionate about bringing clay to children and believes all children should have access to art, regardless of socioeconomic status.
-A sculptor herself, she understands that playing with the medium of clay helps children develop a growth mindset by learning that “mistakes” can be smushed down and reshaped again.
-“Clay has the power to reduce anxiety, awaken creativity, foster socialization and heal from trauma.
-This program was created to help kids get out of their heads.
-It offers children a break from being told what to do and how to do it.
-Clay gives children the opportunity to problem solve and think for themselves so they have the chance to create in ways that are meaningful to them.”
+I am passionate about bringing clay to children and believe that all kids should have the opportunity to make art, regardless of socioeconomic status.
+Creating art helps kids develop a growth mindset by learning that “mistakes” can be reworked and reshaped again.
+Art has the power to reduce anxiety, awaken creativity, foster socialization and heal from trauma.
+I developed this program to help kids get out of their heads, to offer them a break from being told what to do and how to do it, to offer kids the opportunity to think for themselves and create in ways that are meaningful to them.

 Muna Halabi.webp